saquibherman/bikesharing-vertex-ai-cicd/README.md

-Vertex-AI CI/CD of Data science model using CloudBuild.
+Vertex AI CI/CD of Data science model using CloudBuild.